Massacre (Marvel Comics): Fictional character biography

-At the Ravencroft Institute, Dr. Kafka became increasingly afraid of Massacre, believing him to be her most dangerous patient.
-Her fears were realized when Massacre once again escaped Ravencroft, killing Kafka in the process.
-Massacre then went on a killing spree, threatening to murder anyone who crossed his path.
-Massacre soon took hostages at a Burger Town restaurant and, in retaliation for an employee pressing an alarm button, murdered them.
-Massacre then tracked down the manager of the Phizzy Cola company (Burger Town being one of its subsidiaries) and offered to help fix Phizzy Cola's public image after the killings by continuing to murder innocents wearing the logo of Phizzy Cola's rival company in exchange for a large sum of cash.
-Fearing for her own life, the manager agreed to Massacre's offer.
-Because of all of the harm Massacre has caused to innocent civilians, the Superior Spider-Man (Doctor Octopus's mind in Spider-Man's body) decides to end Masacre's killing spree by killing him with his own gun.
-Just before his death, Massacre claimed to feel a spark of emotion.
+Kafka becomes increasingly afraid of Massacre, believing him to be her most dangerous patient.
+Her fears are realized when Massacre kills Kafka and escapes Ravencroft.
+Massacre embarks on a killing spree, threatening to murder anyone who crosses his path.
+Massacre soon takes hostages at a Burger Town restaurant and kills them in retaliation for an employee pressing an alarm button.
+Massacre tracks down the manager of Phizzy Cola, Burger Town's parent company, and offers to help repair Phizzy Cola's public image after the killings by continuing to murder civilians who are wearing the logo of Phizzy Cola's rival company in exchange for money.
+Fearing for her life, the manager agrees to Massacre's offer.
+Because of all of the harm Massacre has caused to innocent civilians, the Superior Spider-Man (Doctor Octopus's mind in Spider-Man's body) decides to end Massacre's killing spree by killing him with his own gun.

-During the Dead No More: The Clone Conspiracy storyline, Massacre is among the villains "reanimated" by Jackal and his company New U Technologies (Ben Reilly: The Scarlet Spider seeing the embodiment of Death herself confirm those reanimated to have had their souls intact on being brought back).
-Although New U Technologies is supposed to revive individuals without any defects, Massacre assumedly retains the shrapnel in his brain as he is seen with the metal plate over his head.
-He was involved in a fight with the other cloned supervillains until it was broken up by a clone of Prowler.
+During the Dead No More: The Clone Conspiracy storyline, Massacre is among the villains resurrected by Jackal and his company New U Technologies, with his soul intact.

-During the Devil's Reign storyline, Massacre was seen as an inmate of the Myrmidon.
-Moon Knight fought him in one of the prison matches and defeated him.